 Members of the royal family visited Tyler in 2010 to test Dr. Pauza’s groundbreaking spinal treatment.

 “I developed a biologic that instigates the regrowth of a disc.
 They’re better now.
 They’re happy.
-So, that caused them to say ‘we’d like you treat the king because we know it works, and we trust you.’
+So, that caused them to say ‘we’d like you to treat the king because we know it works, and we trust you.’
 That’s what started it.
 Once I gave the king relief, he took me into his fold,” says Dr. Pauza.

 Since then, he says his relationship with the king continued to grow.